Chapter 8 : it's cold outside

 “Just because your voice has finally broken, doesn’t mean you can call me Wilderson-”

 “Going to be a mad one, I can tell-”

 “What are you, twelve?”

 “Yeah, on a scale of one to ten.”
-Al, next to me, burst into laughter, and I glared at the two of them.
+Al, who had been walking beside me on our way to Defence, burst into laughter, and I glared at the two of them.

 “Thanks, but no thanks, I hate snowball fights.
 The snow always ends up down my top and I always end up with mascara streaks down my face.”

 Indigo gave me a dirty look, and flounced off, muttering something about betrayal and sacrifices.
 Al raised an eyebrow at me, and I shook my head.

 “I took part in the Hufflepuff versus Ravenclaw Quidditch fight last year, and Joshua Wood ended up in the Hospital Wing for the night.”